 Internet of Things (new) security and privacy has proven to be a major challenge in IoT industry.
 What are the security and privacy challenges for the Internet of things?
-Here is an overview of privacy and security issues in the Internet of Things.
+Here is an overview of privacy and security issues on the Internet of Things.

 3 Biggest Internet of Things Security and Privacy Challenges & Risks

-You are surrounded by Internet of Things every moment.
-Understanding the security and privacy challenges in the Internet of things can help you avoid some hazards in terms of your personal security and privacy.
+You are surrounded by the Internet of Things every moment.
+Understanding the security and privacy challenges on the Internet of things can help you avoid some hazards in terms of your personal security and privacy.

 You are definitely not strange with hacking.
 Now almost every single Internet of Things device represents a potential risk of being hacked.

 Researchers at the French technology institute Eurecom downloaded some 32,000 firmware images from potential IoT device manufacturers and discovered 38 vulnerabilities across 123 products including poor encryption and backdoors that could allow unauthorized access.

 The sheer amount of data that IoT devices can generate is staggering.
-According to FTC’s report “Internet of Things: Privacy and Security in a Connected World”, fewer than 10,000 households can generate 150 million discrete date points every day!!!
+According to FTC's report "Internet of Things: Privacy and Security in a Connected World", fewer than 10,000 households can generate 150 million discrete data points every day!!!
 This creates more chances for hackers and leaves sensitive information vulnerable.

 Hackers could actually use a connected device to virtually invade your home.
 For example, German researchers accomplished this by intercepting unencrypted data from a smart meter device to determine what television show someone was watching at that moment.

-Besides, some vulnerable home security cameras are one of hackers’ favorite targets.
-Once the hacker invades your home, you are just like totally “naked“.
-Here is an unsecure IP cameras list.
+Besides, some vulnerable home security cameras are one of the hackers' favorite targets.
+Once the hacker invades your home, you are just like totally "naked".
+Here is an insecure IP cameras list.
 Now go check whether your home security cameras are vulnerable to hackers.

 Take Foscam as an example.
 Hacker hijacked Foscam baby monitors, talked and freaked out nanny.
-It’s not the first time that Foacam cameras are hacked.
+It's not the first time that Foscam cameras are hacked.

 When choosing security cameras, you need to pick a camera brand that has confidential encryption.
 For example, Reolink security cameras’ major enabled security settings are SSL encryption, WPA2-AES encryption and SSL-TLS, which can keep your video footage from prying eyes and protect your privacy.